Symmetry-reduced model reduction of shift-equivariant systems via operator inference: Symmetry-reduced operator inference

-in a periodic (or infinite) domain.
-The shift speed determined by equation~\eqref{eq:16} is
+in a periodic domain.
+The accurate shift speed determined by equation~\eqref{eq:016_shift_reconstruction} is

-Now, suppose the initial condition is an even function $u(x,0)=g(x)$, where $g(-x)=g(x)$, and suppose the template function $u_0$ is also even.
-Then $\partial_x u_0$ is odd and $\partial_x^2 \hat u$ is even, so the numerator in the last term above is zero, and the shift speed is simply $\dot c = a$.
-Furthermore, the dynamics of $\hat u$ as given by~\eqref{eq:14} are
+Now, suppose the initial condition is an even function $u(x,0)=g(x)$, where $g(-x)=g(x)$, and take the template to be the initial condition itself, $u_0=u(x,0)$.
+Since the initial snapshot coincides with the template, template fitting~\eqref{eq:015_template_fitting} returns $c(0)=0$ exactly, and $u_{\mathrm{fit}}(x,0)=u(x,0)$ is even.
+Then $\partial_x u_0$ is odd and $\partial_x^2 u_{\mathrm{fit}}$ is even, so the numerator in the last term above is zero, and the ``true'' shift speed is simply $\dot c = v$.
+Furthermore, the dynamics of $u_{\mathrm{fit}}$ as given by~\eqref{eq:014_comoving_dynamics} are

 a simple diffusion equation.
 The shifting procedure has removed the advection part of the equation, as desired.